LLNL/Silo/docs/intro.md

   The terms *zone-centered* (or *cell-centered* or *element-centered* and *node-centered* (or *vertex-centered*) are synonyms for piecewise-constant and piecewise-linear interpolation schemes, respectively.

+Coordinate Field
+: The coordinates of a mesh are a field like any other field.
+  The coordinates are a *special* field and must obey certain mathematical properties to serve as *coordinates*.
+  However, it is important to understand that the coordinates of a mesh are also just a field.

+  In Silo, coordinate fields are written as part of the `DBPutXxxmesh()` methods whereas other fields on the mesh are written with `DBPutXxxvar()` methods.
+  The coordinates are always node-centered (e.g. piecewise-linear interpolating).
+  It may be possible to support higher order interpolation schemes in the coordinate fields by adopting certain use conventions which downstream post-processing tools will also need to be made aware of.

 Material
 : A decomposition of a mesh into distinct regions having different properties of some kind.
   Typically, different groups of elements of the mesh represent different physical materials such as brass or steel.

   In the case of *mixing* materials, a single element may include contributions from more than one constituent material.
-  In this case, the *fractions* of each material contained in the is also part of the material description.
+  In this case, the *fractions* of each material contained in the element is also part of the material description.

 Material Species
 : A decomposition of a material into different concentrations of pure, atomic table elements.
-  For example, the material *common yellow brass* is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while *tool steel* is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.
+  For example, *common yellow brass* is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while *tool steel* is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.
   In certain computational science scenarios, detailed knowledge of the concentration of the constutient atomic elements comprising each material is needed.

 Block
-: A *block* defines one coherent, contiguous piece (or fragment) of a larger, domain decomposed mesh.
+: A *block* defines one coherent, contiguous piece (or fragment) of a larger mesh that has been decomposed into pieces typically for parallel processing but also potentially for other purposes such as streaming analysis, etc.
+  The coordinates, connectivities and associated mesh variables of a block are all enumerated *relative* to the block and independently from any other block.
+  In some sense, block's represent the fundamental storage *quanta* of a mesh that is too large to process as single, monolithic whole.

   A mesh that is decomposed into blocks is called a *multi-block* mesh.
   To go along with multi-block meshes, there are multi-block variables, multi-block materials and multi-block species.
   Different blocks of a larger mesh may be stored in different Silo files.

+  Frequently, blocks are also called *domains*.

 ## Computational Meshes Supported by Silo